Are you looking for the best WordPress membership plugin?

 And we had a fantastic experience building courses with MemberPress.
 It fully integrates with the WordPress block editor, allowing you to develop your course page using appropriate blocks.

 We were amazed to see the sleek and modern appearance of the course page that we built in only a few minutes.
 Courses built with MemberPress look great in any WordPress theme.

 Apart from courses, MemberPress also includes a variety of useful features, such as content restrictions.
 You can use this feature to add a paywall to any section of your site and monetize your premium content by allowing access to paying members based on their membership level, WordPress user role, or custom post types.
 In fact, you can restrict partial content by using a small piece of shortcode too.

 MemberPress is also one of our top recommended PayPal plugins for WordPress because of its excellent PayPal integration that lets you collect recurring payments for subscriptions.

 - Automatically generate your members-only areas

-- Take payments from your members via Stripe, PayPal, and Authorize.net
+- Take payments from your members via Stripe and other popular payment options like PayPal and Authorize.net

 - Create an unlimited number of membership plans and control the content members can access based on their membership level